ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Experiments

+\textbf{Baselines}: We compare against four representative baselines: GFlow \cite{yuan2025general} for static image inference, CoTracker \cite{karaev24cotracker3} and ArtiPoint \cite{arti25werby} for tracking object surface points, and Mediapipe \cite{lugaresi2019mediapipe} for hand tracking.
+Crucially, because our UMI gripper inherently occludes both the operator's hand and part of the object's surface, we evaluate baselines on separate bare-hand manipulation sequences to ensure a fair comparison.
+Furthermore, as GFlow, CoTracker, and Mediapipe output 3D motion trajectories, we directly substitute their extracted trajectories into our axis estimation module to compute the final articulation parameters.

-\textbf{Metrics}: To comprehensively evaluate the performance of our articulation tracking, we report three key metrics.
-We calculate the trajectory RMSE $T_\mathrm{err}$ by measuring the Euclidean distance error between the estimated and ground truth trajectories.
+\textbf{Metrics}: We calculate the trajectory RMSE $T_\mathrm{err}$ by measuring the Euclidean distance error between the estimated and ground truth trajectories.
 The accuracy of the articulation axis estimation is also assessed by the axis angular error $\theta_\mathrm{err}$, which measures the deviation in the direction of the estimated axis, and the axis position error $d_\mathrm{err}$, which quantifies the distance deviation of the axis origin for revolute joints.